"I CAN" mortgage

 New American Funding credit requirements

 New American funding credit score requirements vary depending on the loan type you use.
 Conventional loans require a 620 FICO score.
-FHA loans, USDA loans, and VA loans typically require at least 580 — though New American Funding might go as low as 500 for an FHA loan with an otherwise-stellar application.
+FHA loans, USDA loans, and VA loans typically require at least 580.

-There’s one big benefit to this company — New American Funding assesses each application on its merits.
+There’s one big benefit to this company: manual underwriting.
+New American Funding’s underwriters will assess each application on its merits.

 So if you have a low score for a good reason (maybe you’re too young to have borrowed much, or you can show the problems that caused your score to drop are in the past), it may try to approve your application anyway.